 Carla Sciarra is a Research Associate.
 She recently obtained a Ph.D. in Civil and Environmental Engineering from Politecnico di Torino.
 Her research focuses on using statistical methods and complex systems’ theories to unfold the dynamics of competition, innovation, and sustainability, which define water use at the local and world level.
 During her career, she has worked in the international research environment at École Polytechnique Fédérale de Lausanne in 2016 and the University of California in Berkeley in 2019, gaining expertise in water – food – epidemiology nexus.

-Benedetta Falsetti is a Ph.D. student at Politecnico of Torino.
-She graduated in Environmental Economics from the Department of Economics and Statistics at the University of Turin with the thesis: “Water Stress and relationship between virtual water consumption and economic growth”.
-During her Master’s, she was a Visiting Student at the Department of Development and Environmental Studies in Olomouc, in the Czech Republic.
-She currently investigates the virtual water trade in relation to its economic value from a global perspective.
-Moreover, she works on the physical and economic determinants of the topology of the virtual water trade network.
+Benedetta Falsetti is a PhD student at the Politecnico di Torino.
+She holds a master’s degree in Environmental Economics from the Department of Economics and Statistics, University of Turin.
+As a Visiting Research Scholar, she was at the Department of Development and Environmental Studies in Olomouc.
+She is now working with the Wageningen Economic Research Den Haag within the Division of International Policy.
+Her research focuses on virtual water trade and studies its economic value from a global perspective.
+In addition, she works on the physical and economic topological determinants of the food trade network, focusing on the role of trade agreements.

 Elena De Petrillo is a Postgraduate Student at Politecnico di Torino.
 With her B.Sc’s thesis “Spatial Analysis of the Agricultural Water Footprint with free data visualization software” in 2018 she started to investigate the spatial variability of the water footprint and the facets of the virtual water trade network.
 Since then, she continued working on the Water To Food project with three scholarships.
 She has recently completed her Master of Science in Environmental Engineering with a thesis on the spatial resolution of Virtual Water Trade at the company’s scale and she will soon start her Ph.D. in Hydraulic Engineering at Politecnico di Torino, dedicating her research to the water-food nexus.